No Infant Baptism in the New Covenant

 "The promise" of salvation through Christ and the gift of His Spirit in Acts 2:38-39 is not only "for you and for your children," as advocates of infant baptism like to underscore, but also "for all who are far off."
 So this is not limited to a 'household motif' or 'children of believing parents' formula.
 This language expresses the universal call of the gospel (Acts 17:30), but the actual recipients of "the promise" are qualified as "everyone whom the Lord our God calls to himself."
 In other words, the promise and the Holy Spirit are connected only with persons who actually come to God, as He calls them to himself, via repentance and faith.
 Likewise, in verse 41, baptism is connected with believers: "So those who received his word were baptized, and there were added that day about three thousand souls."

 Some people reason this way: "If babies were circumcised under the Old Covenant, then why shouldn't infants be baptized under the New Covenant?
-Surely, the New Covenant is not less inclusive, gracious or effective than the Old Covenant, is it?"
+Surely, the New Covenant is not less inclusive or gracious than the Old Covenant, is it?"
+(Please see Footnote on the Covenant of Grace below.)

 First of all, not all infants were circumcised under the Old Covenant; only male infants were circumcised.
 Nor was 'infants of one or more believing parents' ever the formula for circumcision anymore than it is for baptism.
 More important, though, circumcision was a ceremonial sign and seal of God's promise: that through Abraham's seed (or offspring) a great nation would arise through which all the nations of the earth would be blessed (Gen. 17:11-13).
 Here's how this unfolds in the Bible.